myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 *TIP: For more information how this key is used, see the [Authentication section](#cayenne-api-using-the-cayenne-http-api-authentication) of the HTTP API documentation.*

-To obtain this key, log into your account and go to X. Every application that you create in Cayenne will have its own unique API Key... **TODO:**
+To obtain this key, log into your account and go to X. Every application that you create in Cayenne will have its own unique API Key...

 ```
 [As soon as this UX exists, I can fill this section in by taking
 screens and telling the user how to go about this.]